thegetty/quire-docs/content/documentation/install-uninstall.md

 title: Install or Update
 weight: 4050
 type: essay
-abstract: "Get set up to use Quire on macOS, Window, or Linux"
+abstract: "Get set up to use Quire on macOS, Windows, or Linux"
 ---

 {{< q-class "box warning" >}}